Egor-Skriptunoff/pure_lua_alert/README.md

    Examples: `"dark blue/lime"`, `"magenta/black"`,...
    Omitting one of the components (`"cyan/"`, `"/green"`,...) means "I don't care omitted color", white or black color will be used in place of omitted component to maximize the contrast.
    Omitting both components `"/"` means "use your terminal's default colors".
-   Color names are case-insensitive, light==lt, dark==dk, gray==grey, non-alphanumeric chars are ignored:
+   Color names are case-insensitive, light=lt, dark=dk, gray=grey, non-alphanumeric chars are ignored:
    `"Light Red"` = `"lightred"` = `"LtRed"` = `"light-red"` = `"Lt.Red"` (they are the same color as `"light red"`, synonym to `"red"`)
 ##### wait
-   *true:* program execution is blocked until user closed terminal window
+   **true:** Lua script execution is blocked until user closed terminal window
-   *false:* alert() returns immediately without waiting for user to press a key
+   **false:** alert() returns immediately without waiting for user to press a key
 ##### admit_linebreak_inside_of_a_word
    This option affects only long text lines which are longer than maximal terminal window width (more than 80 characters)
-   *false:* insert additional newlines in safe places to avoid words get splitted by linebreaks
+   **false:** insert additional newlines in safe places to avoid words get splitted by linebreaks
-   *true:* display long text lines as-is, without inserting additional newlines
+   **true:** display long text lines as-is, without inserting additional newlines
+---
 ### Configurations
 Configuration is a set of parameters which can be modified in order to control the behavior of `alert()`:
 Configurable parameters are: